 The reason they added the word Gdański in the 20th century is because Gdańsk is the largest nearby city, therefore this differentiates Starogard Gdański from other cities also known as Starogard.
 Literally, as someone learning Polish this translates as the Starogard of Gdańsk.
 There is also a Starogard near Szczecin, it is known as Stargard only though apparently, until December 2015, its official name was Stargard Szczeciński.
 I have so far visited Szczecin on my Poland adventures, but not yet Stargard Szczecinski.

-So without further ado, and without the help of serial liar Ola Mueller, these are my top 25 things to check out when you visit Starogard Gdanski.
+So without further ado, and without the help of my fake friend, these are my top 25 (27!) things to check out when you visit Starogard Gdanski.

 1.Rynek (Main Square/Market Square)